Opening Hymn 689 (tune NEH 341)

 he came down from heaven,

-and by the Holy Spirit was incarnate of the Virgin Mary, and became man.
+and by the Holy Spirit was incarnate of the Virgin Mary,

 For our sake he was crucified under Pontius Pilate,